Calling All Presenters….

 PATCH

 If you’ve used the word in connection with the radiocarbon corner, you’ve really not kept up with Shroud studies and have no right to be presenting at all.
-I bet you’ve also said that it was the Poor Clare nuns of Chambéry who ‘patched’ the Shroud after the 1532 fire.
+I bet you’ve also said that it was the Poor Clare nuns of Chambéry who ‘patched’ the radiocarbon corner after the 1532 fire.
 You have, haven’t you?
 I can see you looking embarrassed.
 Where did you get that idea from?
 It certainly wasn’t from Joe Marino and Sue Benford, the originators of the ‘patch’ hypothesis, as you’ll know if you’ve read their paper or followed the subsequent discussion.
-But of course you haven’t, have you?4
+But of course you haven’t, have you?

 PEER